Kaijie Li (李恺杰)

 Peking University

-I am Kaijie Li, a PhD student at Peking University researching the neural mechanisms underlying dynamic camouflage in cephalopods, especially cuttlefish.
-My work combines neuroethology, in vivo imaging, and large-scale electrophysiological recordings to explore how these animals process sensory input and generate complex motor outputs for camouflage.
-I am particularly interested in using feedforward computational models to understand the sensorimotor transformations that support rapid and context-dependent camouflage.
-I hope to enhance my computational skills to better analyze high-dimensional neural data for my future research.
+Kaijie Li is a PhD student at Peking University, researching the neural mechanisms underlying dynamic camouflage in cephalopods, especially cuttlefish.
+Kaijie’s work combines neuroethology, in vivo imaging, and large-scale electrophysiological recordings to explore how these animals process sensory input and generate complex motor outputs for camouflage.
+Kaijie is particularly interested in using feedforward computational models to understand the sensorimotor transformations that support rapid, context-dependent camouflage.
+Kaijie hopes to strengthen their computational skills to analyse high-dimensional neural data in future research.

 banner